 Because of issues involving access to fragile original master tapes, frequently in antiquated formats, and costs related to digital transfer and preparation, many of the original recordings in our collection are not presently available for general public access.
 While we are in the process of migrating our extensive collection of recordings to our online archive (a multi-year project), access to any recordings not yet available online must be determined on a case-by-case basis.
 SF State faculty who plan to offer courses involving archival recordings not presently posted are asked to contact The Poetry Center four to six months in advance.

 For specific inquiries contact The Poetry Center.

-Note that Poetry Center videos produced for the American Poetry Archives are raw documents, made live on site with one microphone, one camera, and minimal post-production.
-These are not television-quality programs.
+Note that historic Poetry Center videos produced for the American Poetry Archives are raw documents, made live on site with one microphone, one camera, and minimal post-production.
 Archives recordings provide documentation of the event as it occurs; flaws in the original recordings do exist.
 Typically, these are unique recordings: no second takes, and few edits.

-The Poetry Center’s public programs, the basis for these recordings, are supported by Grants for the Arts-Hotel Tax Fund of the City of San Francisco, San Francisco State University’s College of Liberal & Creative Arts, the Fund for Poetry, the Dorothy A. Fowler Trust, and Friends of the Poetry Center.
+The Poetry Center’s public programs, the basis for these recordings, are supported by Grants for the Arts/City of San Francisco, San Francisco State University’s College of Liberal & Creative Arts, the Fund for Poetry, the Dorothy A. Fowler Trust, the John F. Norton Trust, and Friends of the Poetry Center.
+Join us!